mahmoudawny/mobile-flashcards/README.md

 ### Deck View

-1- Click a deck to open it in Deck view.
+1- Click a deck to open it in Deck Details view.
-2- The first card with a question will be displayed.
+2- When Q&A cards are added, the first question will be displayed.
-3- Add button to add more question and answer cards.
+3- Add button to add question and answer cards.
 4- Number of questions available as well as current question index.
-5- Show Answer button to see the answer.
-6- Show Question button to see the question.
+5- Click Flip button to see the answer, and again to return to question.
-7- Correct and Incorrect buttons to check own answer.
+6- Correct and Incorrect buttons to check own answer.

 ### Add Card View

 1- Fields to enter a question and its answer.
-2- Add button to save the card.
+2- Add button to save the card in the selected deck.

 ### Notification